 In assessing impairment, the Group estimates the recoverable amount of each asset or a cash-generating unit based on expected future cash flows and uses an interest rate to calculate the present value of those cash flows.
 Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate (see Note 2.17).
-Though the Group believes that the assumptions used in the estimation of fair values reflected in the financial statements are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable values and any resulting impairment loss could have a material adverse effect on the results of operations.
+Though the Group believes that the assumptions used in the estimation of fair values reflected in the financial statements are appropriate and reasonable, significant changes in those assumptions may materially affect the assessment of recoverable values and any resulting impairment loss could have a material adverse effect on the results of operations.

-No impairment losses were recognized on advances to landowners and joint ventures, investments in an associate, property and equipment and investment property in 2014, 2013 and 2012 (see Notes 9, 11, 12 and 13).
+No impairment losses were recognized on advances to landowners and joint ventures, investments in associates, property and equipment and investment property and other non-financial assets in 2015, 2014 and 2013 (see Notes 9, 11, 12 and 13).